Projects

 Kinspect

-Small web-based tool that parses PGP public keys and displays several details about them.
-I built it because I regularly need to inspect different keys that are shared with me and didn’t want to load them into my “keyring” just to look at one or two details.
+Small web-based tool that parses PGP keys and displays their details.
+I built it because I regularly need to inspect different keys that are shared with me and don’t want to load them into my “keyring” just to look at one or two details.

 More info can be found in this blog post.